-This new member benefit features discussion from leading experts on some of AJR’s most controversial, cutting edge articles—broadcasted live, online, with CME.
+AJR Live Webinars feature leading experts discussing some of AJR’s most controversial, cutting-edge articles—broadcasted each month live, online, with CME.

 Broadcasted Live and Online 12:00 noon–1:00 pm, Eastern Time

 Speaker: Michael T. Corwin, MD; William W. Mayo-Smith, MD